PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

     }
 ```

-Now go into Unity and set up a Chunk GameObject as we have done before.
+Now go into Unity and set up a Chunk GameObject (as we have done before).
 If you hit play you should see a chunk!

 # Player
 To build and edit the chunks voxel data first we need a player that can walk around, so that we can then build an interaction system with the terrain.
 We could also do this through the scene editor rather than using an in game player.